 High blood pressure

 Optic neuritis—inflammation of the optic nerve—can be a harbinger of MS, a degenerative disease of the nervous system, says Mitchell Munson, president of the American Optometric Association.
 Optic neuritis occurs in 75 percent of patients with MS and is the first symptom of the disease in up to 25 percent of cases.
 (A diagnosis of optic neuritis doesn’t automatically mean you have MS; it could also be the result of an infection or other causes.)
 “Patients with optic neuritis often have blurred vision, but I have diagnosed this in some people with no symptoms at all,” Munson says.
-Watch out for more silent MS symptoms that are easy to overlook.
+Learn about 11 things your doctor can tell just by looking at you.